Hon. Denny RehbergCo-Chair

 Denny was Lieutenant Governor of Montana from 1991-1997.
 He was appointed to the position in 1991 by Governor Stephens, and elected to a full-term in 1992 with Governor Marc Racicot.
 Denny spent much of his early career in Montana state politics—first elected to the state House at the age of 29, where he served three terms.
 He worked as campaign manager for Senator Burns in 1988, later serving as the Senator’s state director from 1989-1991.
 He also worked for Congressman Ron Marlenee (MT), during the time Denny and wife Jan lived in Washington, D.C. while she attended law school at George Washington University.

 Denny and Jan Rehberg have three children—A.J., Katie, and Elsie.
 A helicopter pilot, Denny often flew himself to state events during his tenure in the House.
 He is an avid hunter and fisherman.
 Since leaving Congress Denny has joined the National Franchise Association subsequently building and operating two Burger Kings and two Popeyes.
 Two more Popeyes are under construction.
-He is a board member for the National Jobs Corps Association and holds memberships with the Montana Farm Bureau, Montana Stock Growers, Montana Wool Growers, National Federation of Independent Business, Billings Rod and Gun Club, and Safari Club International.
+He is a board member for the National Jobs Corps Association and holds memberships with the Montana Farm Bureau, Montana Stock Growers, and Montana Wool Growers.
 Rehberg is a Rotarian, a 33rd degree Mason and a Shriner.